Popular Netflix original show will be returning to the streaming platform

-Outer Banks: When will season 3 be released?
-Can you watch it on Netflix?
-Will there be a season 4?
+Outer Banks: When will season 4 be released?
+What happens in Season 3?

 NETFLIX has confirmed that the next season of Outer Banks is closer than you think.